-For this reason, the Jeffery M. Leving firm is committed to supporting fathers’ rights.
+For this reason, The Law Offices of Jeffery M. Leving, Ltd., is committed to supporting fathers’ rights.
 We advocate for the positive effect of involved fathers in the family courts, in the legislature, in the media and wherever we can give a voice to disenfranchised dads and the institutions of marriage, families and fatherhood.

 When Paternity Proceedings Become Necessary

 Paternity does not typically arise in divorce because the law already presumes that the husband is the father, absent clear and convincing evidence to the contrary (such as a DNA test).
 Often, a finding of paternity by the court or an administrative body is a necessary predicate to a custody action or support claim by unmarried individuals.

 A determination of paternity gives rise to the following rights and duties: